How to Lower LDL: Lifestyle, Supplements, and When Medication Matters

 LDL ≥190 mg/dL: Clinical evaluation and statin therapy discussion should happen promptly.
 Lifestyle changes are still valuable but are unlikely to be sufficient at this level.

 LDL 130–189 mg/dL with no major risk factors: Lifestyle-first is a reasonable approach with monitoring.
-Consistent dietary changes for 3–6 months, then retest.
+3–6 months of consistent dietary changes, then retest.

 LDL 130–189 mg/dL with diabetes, hypertension, or family history: Risk is higher than the LDL number alone suggests.
-A 10-year risk calculation is essential before deciding whether lifestyle-first is appropriate.
+A 10-year risk calculation is essential before deciding.

 Find out where you stand